Product Review: Unicomp Ultra Classic keyboard, or, the IBM Model M reborn

-A rash of e-mails regarding and hits to my negative review of the Matias Tactile Pro 2 leads me to write this positive review the Unicomp Customizer, a modern version of the Model M that IBM used to produce.
+A rash of e-mails regarding and hits to my negative review of the Matias Tactile Pro 2 leads me to write this positive review the Unicomp Ultra Classic, a modern version of the Model M that IBM used to produce.
 Dan’s Data explains why these “buckling spring” keyboards are so nice:

 The big deal about these old keyboards is their lovely, positive key-click.
 When you use a keyboard that doesn’t have a good positive click, it’s hard to tell when you’ve depressed a key properly.
 You have to watch the screen to make sure you don’t leave letters out, or you have to really hammer the keyboard, which is not good for your hands.